-One of the really neat things about living the liturgical life, is that after awhile, you start to have favorite traditions and ways of celebrating that are unique to your family, and you find that your children look forward to them as well.
-Celebrating the Immaculate Conception is one of those traditions!
+One of the really neat things about living the liturgical life, is that after awhile, you start to have favorite traditions and ways of celebrating, and you find that your children look forward to them as well.
+This is one of those traditions!

-On this feast day in the past, we've had a "white dinner" in honor of Mary.
-White of course emphasizes Mary's pure soul and freedom from sin.
-We usually have something with a white sauce like chicken with mashed potatoes and of course a white cake with white frosting!
+What we have done in the past on this feast is to have a "white dinner" in honor of Mary.
+White of course emphasizes Mary's pure soul and freedom of sin.
+We usually have something with a white sauce like chicken with mashed potatoes.
+Of course a white cake with white frosting!
 This emphasizes the point we are trying to get across about Mary to our children, but it also makes for a memorable dinner and something they can look forward to.

 Holiness is simple.
 It is lovely.
 It is humble.
 It is helpful.
 It is obedient, kind, and caring.
 It says yes to wherever God calls.
 It does not rely on its own understanding.
 That is all Mary.